zeitgeistpm/zeitgeist/zeitgeist.md

 # Zeitgesit Protocol

 Zeitgeist is a decentralized network for creating, betting on, and resolving prediction markets.
-The platform's native currency the Zeitgesit Governance Token (XZG) is used to decide the direction of the network and as a means of last-call dispute resolution.
-Additionally, Zeitgeist is a protocol for efficient trading prediciton market shares and will one day become the backbone of the decentralized finance eocsystem by allowing for traders to create complex financial contracts on _anything_.
+The platform's native currency, the Zeitgesit Governance Token (XZG), is used to sway the direction of the network, and as a means of last-call dispute resolution.
+Additionally, Zeitgeist is a protocol for efficient trading of prediciton market shares and will one day become the backbone of the decentralized finance eocsystem by allowing for traders to create complex financial contracts on virtually _anything_.

 ## Zeitgeist Governance / The Zeitgeist DAO